Chocolirz/Uni-Notes-Part-IB/README.md

 # NST Part IB Notes

 This repository contains the notes for the NST Part IB course at the Department of Physics, University of Cambridge.

+About the math supo notes: please open them in a suitable markdown reader (for example obsidian).